oordenesg/how_to_analytics_test/README.md

 #### 2.2 CSV2

+1. The 4th of July is coming up and the maximum fleet is needed.
+We need to determine which promotion to run to get more drivers on the road.
+How much will drivers be paid with promotion 1?
+Promotion 1: $100 bonus to each driver who is online for at least 5 hours, has accepter 78% of requests, completes 15 trips, and has a 4 or 5 rating at this time.
+A: $800

+2. How much will be paid to the drivers for promotion 2?
+Promotion 2: A $5 bonus per trip to each driver that completes at least 15 trips and has a rating of at least 4 or 5 for these trips.
+A: $1500

+3. How many drivers will be included in promotion 1 and not in promotion 2?
+A: 0

+4. This App wants to give out awards to its drivers.
+Please determine which drivers will be given awards.
+Award criteria: Complete more than 23 trips in an 8 hour shift with an 80% acceptance rate and a rating of 4 or 5.
+A: Driver 83

 ### 3. General Questions

 Wich metric is most helpful for a driver deciding which hour to go online and accept requests?
 A: Eyeballs are high, Surge Pricing and Business day.